evanatyourservice/distributed_kron/README.md

 #### `get_opt_state_partition_specs`:

-If you need it, there is an optimizer state partition specs helper function `get_opt_state_partition_specs`:
+This is a helper function to get the optimizer state partition specs from the params.

 ```python
 from distributed_kron import get_opt_state_partition_specs